ygteker/ygteker/README.md

 - 👋 Hi, I’m @ygteker
 - 👀 I’m interested in web/mobile app development
 - 🌱 I’m currently learning CSS and JavaScript
-- 💞️ I’m looking to collaborate on new fancy looking projects :P
+- 💞️ I’m looking to collaborate on new fancy looking projects
 - 📫 How to reach me on Twitter @stinkycaravan

 <!---